TheOdinProject/top-meta/Moderation_Matrix.md

 - A second infraction of any 0 Zap issues above
 - "Mini-modding"
   - Please leave moderation action to the moderators, use ModMail to report rule breaking or if you see something you’re unsure about in the community
-- Asking about topics or projects unrelated to The Odin Project
+- Asking for advice/help on projects unrelated to The Odin Project, or asking about topics unrelated to our Discord channels
 - Mild unprofessionalism:
   - Drug related conversation
   - Treating others on the server disrespectfully